 Explore Botswana staying in mobile camps.
 11 days from £6,445 per person.

-- Call of the Delta
+- Wildlife of the Okavango Delta